wewantthefunk/viper-mf/README.md

 * REDEFINES variables in COBOL.
 See above, then add on more complexity.
 * Arrays in COBOL.
 See above and add even more complexity.
 * Error handling.
 COBOL doesn't have error handling, such as try/catch.
 So there is no error handling added by the converter.
+* Quotes for literals MUST be single quotes (') in the COBOL program.
+Double quotes are not processed as literals.

 ## What's Next?